 Cremation in New Zealand: The facts you need to know

 Must a casket be used?

-Council rules state the deceased can be cremated in a casket or a shroud.
+Council rules state the deceased can be cremated in a casket.
 While it’s okay to place mementos with the deceased, they must be combustible.
 Metal, rubber, glass, and plastic unfortunately can't be cremated.